zorn/mikezornek.com/content/for-hire.md

 ### Elixir / Phoenix Mentoring and Development

-[Elixir](https://elixir-lang.org/) is a dynamic, functional language designed for building scalable and maintainable applications.
-Elixir leverages the Erlang VM, known for running low-latency, distributed and fault-tolerant systems.

-[Phoenix](https://www.phoenixframework.org/) is a web framework to build rich, interactive web applications quickly, with less code and fewer moving parts.
-You can use Phoenix to craft APIs, HTML5 apps and more, for fun or at scale.

-I've been working with Elixir and Phoenix since 2017 and find them both enjoyable and productive.
-In addition to my own [projects](https://guildflow.com), I've helped small startups as well as large consumer facing websites use Elixir and Phoenix to great success.
+I've been working with [Elixir](https://elixir-lang.org) and [Phoenix](https://www.phoenixframework.org) since 2017 and find them both incredibly enjoyable and productive tools.
+In addition to my own side projects, I have helped small startups as well as larger corporate companies get the most out of Elixir.

-One of the best roles for me is to join a team and help support full time employees with code review and mentorship while filling in the gaps with dedicated coding work.
+One of the best roles for me is to join your team and help support full time employees through code review and mentorship while filling in the gaps with dedicated coding work.

-I can also execute and assemble dedicated teams for short term engagements.
+I can personally execute smaller projects by myself or help assemble a small dedicated teams for more complex endeavors.

 ### Remote User Testing Sessions

-A developer-focused, [Remote User Testing Session](/user-testing/) of your mobile app or website, for $199
+A developer-focused, [Remote User Testing Session](/user-testing/) of your mobile app or website, for $299

 This is a productized-service I started offering in 2020.
 Since I have a unique skill for identifying user experience issues along with the developer background to address them I can provide a lot of value to a project via a quick testing session.
 [More info.](/user-testing/)